hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

   -H "Authorization: Bearer eyJhbGciOi...e7H6W8RUvA" \
   -H 'Accept: application/json'
 ```

+Make sure to replace the token with RPT from previous step.

 The result should show 200 status with an empty list.
 This means that the wallet has been created and it does not contain any DIDs.